AztecProtocol/aztec-packages/noir/noir-repo/docs/docs/how_to/how-to-solidity-verifier.md

 ) -> pub Field
 ```

 the `verify` function will expect the public inputs array (second function parameter) to be of length 3, the two inputs and the return value.
-Like before, these values are populated in Verifier.toml after running `nargo prove`.
+Like before, these values are populated in Verifier.toml after running `nargo execute`.

 Passing only two inputs will result in an error such as `PUBLIC_INPUT_COUNT_INVALID(3, 2)`.